GHSVS-de/plg_content_prismhighlighterghsvs/README.md

 #####
 - New ZIP is in `/dist/`
 - FYI: Packed files for this ZIP can be seen in `/package/`.
 - The second version after underscore in zip name is used prismjs version.

+- Extracts(!) of the update and changelog XML for update and changelog servers as well.
+Check for necessary additions!

 #### For Joomla update server
 - Create new release with new tag.
-- Get download link for new `dist/plg_blahaba_blubber...zip` **from newly created tag branch** and add to release description and add to update server XML.
+- Get download link for new `dist/plg_blahaba_blubber...zip` **from newly created tag branch** and add to release description.